diegoroyo/urlshortener/README.md

 * The application has a protection mechanism against DoS attacks, which limits the number of requests.

-* The application can display information about the status of the URIs stored in the system (QR, Safe Browsing, number of clicks among others).
+* The application can display information about the status of the URIs stored in the system (QR, number of clicks among others).

 &nbsp;